fbpx

 When to call the water damage restoration company

-A flooded bathroom or kitchen causes damage not only to all the appliances around, but to the structure of your house.
+A flooded sink or kitchen causes damage not only to all the appliances around, but to the structure of your house.
 Unless you properly dry the entire room, you risk getting mold in places that are not even visible sometimes, such as the subfloor.

 Our professional water damage restoration team uses advanced equipment to detect and dry your property immediately.
 We bill the insurance company directly in order to take the load off your shoulders.
-You can contact us 24/7 from all 5 boroughs of New York, Long Island and Westchester
+You can contact us 24/7 from all 5 boroughs of New York, Long Island and Westchester.

 While most water damages occur in the basement, the bathroom is usually the second most vulnerable area due the complex piping system.
 You are also likely to experience a leak in your kitchen, especially if you have a dishwasher or a washing machine connected to your sink.
 We have put together a guide on what causes a sink to overflow and also what are the immediate steps you need to take to avoid further damage.